-Standard & Poor's means Standard & Poor's Credit Market Services Europe Limited;
+Standard & Poor's means Standard & Poor's Rating Services, a division of The McGraw-Hill Companies Inc.;

 Subsidiary means in relation to any person (the first person), at any particular time, any person (the second person):

 - (a) which is then directly or indirectly controlled by the first person; or - (b) more than 50 per cent. of whose issued equity share capital (or equivalent) is then beneficially owned by the first person.